Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Breaking it down to the day

 We are now on the micro level.
-And arguably, once we have indentified the big theme this is all that matters.
+And arguably, once we have identified the big theme this is all that matters.
 The actions we do in a day.
 Things appear to become laughably easy once we break it down to the atomic units of our life, the day.
 Once we know what to do, we can schedule our time to make sure we do